 What exactly is the reproduction number?
 What does ‘exponential growth’ mean?
 And why is the reproduction number always two weeks old?
-Read on to find the answers to these questions.

 The reproduction number (R) is the number of people who are infected, on average, by one person with COVID-19.
 This number shows how fast the virus is spreading.